grntlrduck-cloud/go-grpc-geohashing-service-sample/notebook/README.md

 - pip3
 - make

-To set up the python environment with the required dependencies just run `make setup`.
+To set up the python environment with the required dependencies just run `make configure`.
 The command will create a virtual environment, activate it and install all dependencies.
 To start the jupyter notebook, just rum `make start` and open the notebook on the gven URL.